-A group of outcasts from different backgrounds/nationalities are forced by misfortune to work in a remote oil drilling operation in South America.
-When fire breaks out of control, four of ...
+A group of outcasts from different backgrounds and nationalities are forced by misfortune to work in an oil-drilling operation in South America.
+When fire breaks out of control, four of the...
 See full summary »

-A fake Fabergé egg and a fellow agent's death leads James Bond to uncovering an international jewel smuggling operation, headed by the mysterious Octopussy, being used to disguise a nuclear attack on NATO forces.
+A fake Fabergé egg and a fellow agent's death lead James Bond to uncover an international jewel-smuggling operation, headed by the mysterious Octopussy, being used to disguise a nuclear attack on N.A.T.O. forces.

 Keith Loh <firstname.lastname@example.org>, David Lee (email@example.com)

 26 of 31 people found this review helpful.